MEPP-team/MEPP2/Install.md

   $ sudo apt install libqt4-dev (or qtdeclarative5-dev but today OpenSceneGraph is only SingleThread with Qt 5, so prefer Qt 4...)

   # OpenSceneGraph
-  $ sudo apt install libopenscenegraph-3.4-dev
+  $ sudo apt install libopenscenegraph-3.4-dev (or libopenscenegraph-dev)

   # Doxygen and Graphviz
   $ sudo apt install doxygen graphviz